-The attribute Default status of the counterparty is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Default status of the counterparty is a mandatory attribute.
 However, it could be possible that an observed agent has no default status of the counterparty because, in case of retail exposures, the definition of default laid down in Article 178 of the CRR is applied at the level of the instrument rather than at the level of the combined obligations of the debtor.
 In case the definition of default is applied at the level of the instrument, the value "Non-applicable" should be filled out for the attribute Default status of the counterparty.
 The attribute should be regarded as a dynamic attribute, i.e. the Default status of the counterparty could change over time.